HenrYxZ/sombra/README.md

 ## Dependencies

 You will need to install
-- Python (currently working with python 2.7, it should work with 3 too)
+- Python (python 2.7 and 3 are supported)

 And external Python modules
 - numpy